epics-containers/epics-containers.github.io/docs/user/tutorials/ioc_changes1.rst

 .. code-block:: bash

-    ec dev ioc-launch iocs/bl01t-ea-ioc-01

-This will launch Generic IOC container specified in the ``bl01t-ea-ioc-01`` helm chart and mount into it the local config specified in ``/iocs/bl01t-ea-ioc-01/config``.
+    # stop the first IOC shell by hitting Ctrl-D or typing exit
+    cd /epics/ioc
+    ./start.sh

+If all is well you should see your iocShell prompt and the output should show ``dbLoadRecords(config/extra.db)``.

+Test your change
-If all is well you should see your iocShell prompt and you can test your change from another terminal (VSCode menus -> Terminal -> New Terminal) like so:
+from another terminal (VSCode menus -> Terminal -> New Terminal) like so:

 .. code-block:: bash